Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

    to forecast distributions, both considering insect ranges alone, and considering only the areas where insects are predicted to overlap with one or more host plant species; several metrics calculated, including area and median latitude.
-   3. **src/summary/summary-3-create-delta-rasters.R**: Create raster of
-   predicted differences in range between contemporary climate and forecast climate models.
+Also create raster of predicted differences in range between contemporary climate and forecast climate models.
 Will also create maps (currently png files) if indicated.
-   4. **src/summary/summary-4-draw-species-richness-maps.R**: Draw maps of
+   3. **src/summary/summary-3-draw-species-richness-maps.R**: Draw maps of
    _Papilio_ species richness for current and forecast climate conditions and a map showing the change between current and forecast estimates.
    5. **src/summary/create-observations-maps.R**: Create graphics files